EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/programar-un-blog-o-usar-wordpress/index.en.md

 coverImage: images/porque_decidi_usar_wordpress.jpg
 date: '2019-06-26'
 description: Many times we face the doubt of programming a blog from scratch or using a more popular solution like wordpress.
-In this post I explain my opinion.
+In this post I explain thoughts about it.
 keywords:
 - wordpress
 - opinion